-Steamed Sweet Cream Buns – (Bottom right in the picture below) Sweet egg cream inside sweet dough very similar to that used in the steamed pork buns.
+Steamed Sweet Cream Buns – (Bottom right in the picture below.
+They almost always have a yellow dot on top of the bun.)
+Sweet egg cream inside sweet dough very similar to that used in the steamed pork buns.

 One of the things I most like about dim sum?
 It is the same (or very similar) everywhere.
 When we were in Thailand and Evan was feeling a bit meh about eating more Thai food?
 We went to Chinatown and ate Dim Sum.
 It was kind of funny because we went into a restaurant and they led us up to the “white people section”.
 They looked super surprised when we asked for the dim sum menu. 😉 That’s a pic of our lunch above.

 - Most dishes are served 3 or 4 pieces to a basket.
 If you are new to dim sum, order one each of 4 or 5 dishes for a family of 3.
 That way you don’t have a ton of something you don’t like.

 - Dim Sum restaurants may be all carts (where the push dishes around to you for you to choose), menu (where you order what you want), steam table (where the most popular dishes can be picked up from a server at a steam table) or a combination of all.
 If you are confused, just ask.
 If it is your first visit, I reccomend going to a restaurant with carts.
 It is easier when you can see what you are ordering.